justindeanfoster/Personal-Website/content/home/experience.md

   description = """
   Responsibilities include:

   * Taught students aged 5-15 in Python, JavaScript, Java, Lua, and Scratch
-  * Streamlined teaching skills to maximize time in class in order to build Mods for Minecraft, games in Roblox, and fun programs like Tetris
+  * Streamlined teaching skills to maximize time in class in order to build Mods for Minecraft, games in Roblox, and fun programs like Tetris
   * Tracked progress of as many as 9 students a day and gave constructive feedback for skills requiring improvement.
 """